Collection of Biometric Data and Facial Recognition

 - Equality and non-discrimination: It has been found that facial recognition software is more likely to misidentify women and black people.
 There are also concerns that the police use facial recognition to target particular communities.

-The roll-out of facial recognition technology is often done without any empowering legal framework to authorise it, and is arguably a disproportionate limitation on the right to privacy and other associated rights.
-In this regard, if challenged, there is a strong case to be made that the use of facial recognition technology, even for security purposes, would not meet the threshold of the three-part test for a justifiable limitation.
+The roll-out of facial recognition technology is often done without any empowering legal framework to authorise it and is arguably a disproportionate limitation on the right to privacy and other associated rights.
+In this regard, potential litigation to challenge the use of facial recognition technology may seek to show that it does not meet the threshold of the three-part test for a justifiable limitation, even when used for security purposes.